The Hackett Group (NASDAQ:HCKT) Releases Q2 2022 Earnings Guidance

-The Hackett Group (NASDAQ:HCKT – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.33-$0.35 for the period, compared to the consensus earnings per share estimate of $0.35.
+The Hackett Group (NASDAQ:HCKT – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.33-$0.35 for the period, compared to the consensus estimate of $0.35.
 The company issued revenue guidance of $71.00 million-$73.00 million, compared to the consensus revenue estimate of $75.50 million.

-Several equities research analysts have recently commented on HCKT shares.
-Zacks Investment Research upgraded shares of The Hackett Group from a hold rating to a buy rating and set a $22.00 price objective for the company in a research note on Thursday.
-Barrington Research initiated coverage on The Hackett Group in a report on Wednesday, May 11th.
-They issued a buy rating and a $26.00 price objective on the stock.
-Finally, StockNews.com initiated coverage on shares of The Hackett Group in a research note on Thursday, March 31st.
-They set a strong-buy rating on the stock.
-Four analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, The Hackett Group currently has an average rating of Buy and a consensus price target of $24.75.
+HCKT has been the topic of a number of recent research reports.
+Zacks Investment Research upgraded The Hackett Group from a hold rating to a buy rating and set a $22.00 target price on the stock in a research note on Thursday, May 19th.
+StockNews.com assumed coverage on shares of The Hackett Group in a research report on Thursday, March 31st.
+They issued a strong-buy rating for the company.
+Finally, Barrington Research assumed coverage on The Hackett Group in a report on Wednesday, May 11th.
+They set a buy rating and a $26.00 price target on the stock.
+Four analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $24.75.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 8th.
-Stockholders of record on Friday, June 24th will be paid a $0.11 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 8th.
+Investors of record on Friday, June 24th will be issued a dividend of $0.11 per share.
+This represents a $0.44 annualized dividend and a dividend yield of 2.25%.
 The ex-dividend date is Thursday, June 23rd.
-This represents a $0.44 annualized dividend and a dividend yield of 2.20%.
-The Hackett Group’s payout ratio is 31.43%.
+The Hackett Group’s dividend payout ratio is currently 31.43%.

-Institutional investors have recently made changes to their positions in the business.
-Royal Bank of Canada boosted its position in The Hackett Group by 24.5% during the third quarter.
-Royal Bank of Canada now owns 3,704 shares of the business services provider’s stock valued at $73,000 after buying an additional 730 shares during the period.
-BNP Paribas Arbitrage SA lifted its holdings in shares of The Hackett Group by 394.6% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 5,065 shares of the business services provider’s stock valued at $99,000 after buying an additional 4,041 shares during the period.
-Advisor Group Holdings Inc. increased its holdings in The Hackett Group by 22.4% during the first quarter.
-Advisor Group Holdings Inc. now owns 4,310 shares of the business services provider’s stock valued at $99,000 after buying an additional 790 shares during the last quarter.
-Citigroup Inc. boosted its position in shares of The Hackett Group by 74.8% in the fourth quarter.
-Citigroup Inc. now owns 9,277 shares of the business services provider’s stock worth $190,000 after purchasing an additional 3,969 shares during the period.
-Finally, MetLife Investment Management LLC raised its position in shares of The Hackett Group by 52.4% during the first quarter.
-MetLife Investment Management LLC now owns 14,500 shares of the business services provider’s stock valued at $334,000 after buying an additional 4,985 shares during the last quarter.
+Institutional investors have recently modified their holdings of the business.
+BNP Paribas Arbitrage SA raised its stake in shares of The Hackett Group by 6.2% in the first quarter.
+BNP Paribas Arbitrage SA now owns 41,377 shares of the business services provider’s stock valued at $954,000 after purchasing an additional 2,418 shares in the last quarter.
+Earnest Partners LLC raised its stake in shares of The Hackett Group by 7.2% in the 1st quarter.
+Earnest Partners LLC now owns 480,161 shares of the business services provider’s stock valued at $11,073,000 after buying an additional 32,213 shares in the last quarter.
+UBS Group AG lifted its holdings in shares of The Hackett Group by 17.1% during the 1st quarter.
+UBS Group AG now owns 18,178 shares of the business services provider’s stock worth $419,000 after acquiring an additional 2,655 shares during the period.
+Charles Schwab Investment Management Inc. boosted its position in shares of The Hackett Group by 149.6% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 162,902 shares of the business services provider’s stock valued at $3,757,000 after acquiring an additional 97,633 shares in the last quarter.
+Finally, First Trust Advisors LP increased its stake in The Hackett Group by 16.0% in the first quarter.
+First Trust Advisors LP now owns 21,082 shares of the business services provider’s stock valued at $486,000 after acquiring an additional 2,907 shares during the period.
 74.11% of the stock is owned by hedge funds and other institutional investors.

 The Hackett Group, Inc operates as a strategic advisory and technology consulting firm primarily in North America and internationally.
 It offers best practice intelligence center, an online searchable repository; best practice accelerators that provide web-based access to best practices, customized software configuration tools, and best practice process flows; advisor inquiry for access to fact-based advice on proven approaches and methods; best practice research that provides insights into the proven approaches; and peer interaction comprising member-led webcasts, annual best practice conferences, annual member forums, membership performance surveys, and client-submitted content, as well as intellectual property as-a-service and Hackett Institute programs.